siddkj22/self-driving-car-simulation-python-/README.md

 # self-driving-car-simulation-python-
 self driving car silmulation in pygame
 Implement the enviornment in Pygame.
-Implemented neural network to detect collision and change route of car.
+Implemented neural network to detect collisions.
 Built using Python and Pygame.
 Implemented various sensors and car mechanics with math.